-I’m guessing it did not take long for you to spot the odd one out of this bunch.
+It probably didn’t take you long to spot the odd one out of this bunch.
 Most people would probably not put sales training in a list of favorite games.
-In fact, you probably would not even think to put it in a list of games at all, however, games are increasingly becoming an important part of effective learning and training.
+In fact, you probably would not even think to put it in a list of games at all.
+But games are increasingly becoming an important part of effective learning and training.

 You have probably encountered gamification in your everyday life without realizing it.
 Have you heard about the staircase that was transformed into a piano to encourage people to use the stairs instead of the escalator after exiting the subway?
 The black and white piano keys (painted stairs) each produced a different musical note when you stepped on it.
-The use of the staircase increased 66 percent! i This activity changed behavior helping to encourage a healthier choice and it felt nothing like work, it was fun!
+The use of the staircase increased by 66 percent!
+This activity changed behavior helping to encourage a healthier choice, and it felt nothing like work—it was fun!

 Gamification can also be as simple as the introduction of Kapp’s book:

 It’s important to point out that this notion is not completely new to the learning space.
-In fact, I’m sure while reading this you have thought of examples of gamification in your own life – especially if you are a parent!
+In fact, while reading this, you’ve probably thought of several examples of gamification in your own life—especially if you’re a parent.
 Ever tried to make a two-year-old brush their teeth for two minutes?

-At Maestro, we strive to incorporate gamification into our eLearning and mobile learning projects.
-For example, our safety modules, which we built with Dannon and are now used by many additional companies, use relatable characters to pull on the emotional heartstrings of employees and lead to a positive change in behavior in the workplace.
+By embracing a “keep it simple” mindset, it’s easy to incorporate gamification into eLearning and mobile learning projects.
+For example, in safety modules, you can use relatable characters to pull on the emotional heartstrings of employees and lead to a positive change in behavior in the workplace.
 Even the driest material, like compliance training, can become engaging and effective with the help of gamification.

 So go ahead.
 Game on!